theoneandonlyt11m-png/theoneandonlyt11m-png.github.io/projects/encryption/README.md

 This message is represented as a string of letters, numbers, and symbols.
 But we know that the real message is in binary.

-Select the first six characters from this message and copy them here:
+Select the first six characters from this message and copy them here: QRQfg4

-Using the ASCII table, convert these five characters to binary (if necessary, include leading zeroes so that each character is 8 bits):
+Using the ASCII table, convert these six characters to binary (if necessary, include leading zeroes so that each character is 8 bits):
+01010001 01010010 01010001 01100110 01100111 00110100
 ### Transport Layer: Break your message into packets

 Assume that each packet can hold two bytes.
 Fill in the packet information below with the binary values you computed above.